Palm Desert Attractions. Your Ticket to Fun.

 At the Historical Society of Palm Desert's museum, you'll experience a fascinating collection of historical photos, newspaper and magazine archives, as well as oral history on the founding fathers and early residents of Palm Desert.

-With Desert Tasty Tours, enjoy a three-hour, guided culinary and cultural stroll along Palm Desert’s El Paseo.
-It combines enticing food tastings with historical, architectural and cultural insights from a knowledgeable local guide.
+Enjoy a three-hour, guided culinary and cultural stroll along Palm Desert’s El Paseo.
+Enjoy a combination of enticing food tastings with historical, architectural and cultural insights from a knowledgeable local guide.
+For more information on this flavorful tour please click on the link below:

-For even more advice on Palm Desert attractions, events and other things to do, check out our Palm Desert Insider Tips, or visit the Palm Desert Visitor Center, your source for Palm Desert travel information.
+For even more advice on Palm Desert attractions, events and other things to do, check out our Palm Desert Insider Tips, or visit the Palm Desert Visitor Services counter inside the North Wing of Palm Desert City Hall, your source for Palm Desert travel information.